ROCm/rdc/README.md

     ## NOTE: Replace /opt/rocm with specific rocm version if needed

     ## To run with authentication.
 Ensure SSL keys are setup properly
-    ## version will be the version number(ex:3.10.0) of ROCm where RDC was packaged with
-    /opt/rocm/rdc/bin/rdcd           ## rdcd is started with monitor-only capabilities sudo /opt/rocm/rdc/bin/rdcd      ## rdcd is started will full-capabilities
+    /opt/rocm/bin/rdcd           ## rdcd is started with monitor-only capabilities sudo /opt/rocm/bin/rdcd      ## rdcd is started will full-capabilities

     ## To run without authentication.
 SSL key & certificates are not required.
-    ## version will be the version number(ex:3.10.0) of ROCm where RDC was packaged with
-    /opt/rocm/rdc/bin/rdcd -u        ## rdcd is started with monitor-only capabilities sudo /opt/rocm/rdc/bin/rdcd -u   ## rdcd is started will full-capabilities
+    /opt/rocm/bin/rdcd -u        ## rdcd is started with monitor-only capabilities sudo /opt/rocm/bin/rdcd -u   ## rdcd is started will full-capabilities

 ### Start RDCD using systemd

 *rdcd* can be started by using the systemctl command.
-You can copy /opt/rocm/rdc/lib/rdc.service, which is installed with RDC, to the systemd folder.
+You can copy `/opt/rocm/libexec/rdc/rdc.service`, which is installed with RDC, to the systemd folder.
 This file has 2 lines that control what *capabilities* with which *rdcd* will run.
 If left uncommented, rdcd will run with full-capabilities.

-    ## file: /opt/rocm/rdc/lib/rdc.service
+    ## file: /opt/rocm/libexec/rdc/rdc.service
     ## Comment the following two lines to run with monitor-only capabilities
     CapabilityBoundingSet=CAP_DAC_OVERRIDE
     AmbientCapabilities=CAP_DAC_OVERRIDE

     systemctl start rdc         ## start rdc as systemd service

+Additional options can be passed to *rdcd* by modifying `/opt/rocm/etc/rdc_options`

+    ## file: /opt/rocm/etc/rdc_options
+    # Append 'rdc' daemon parameters here
+    RDC_OPTS="-p 50051 -u -d"

+Example above does the following:

+- Use port 50051
+- Use unauthenticated mode
+- Enable debug messages
+- **NOTE:** You must add `-u` flag to `rdci` calls as well

 ## Invoke RDC using ROCm™ Data Center Interface (RDCI)